Learning to manage this chemical reaction

 Incomplete combustion

-If there is not enough oxygen available during a chemical reaction, incomplete combustion occurs and products such as carbon (C) and carbon monoxide (CO) as well as water and carbon dioxide are produced.
+If there is not enough oxygen available during a chemical reaction, incomplete combustion occurs and products such as carbon (C) and carbon monoxide20 (CO) as well as water and carbon dioxide are produced.
 In incomplete combustion, the burning flame is typically yellow or orange and there is smoke.

 Fire retardant

 A substance that interferes with the combustion process.
 This could be a substance like water.
 Wool and leather are also examples of fire retardants.
 They are difficult to ignite and burn slowly.
-Chemical fire retardants are chemicals that are used in fabrics and foams (in furniture) to slow down combustion in the event of a fire.
+Chemical fire retardants are chemicals21 that are used in fabrics and foams (in furniture) to slow down combustion in the event of a fire.

 Flammability